Sourdough discard recipes

 1. A levain lets you scale up your preferment

-I maintain a relatively large sourdough starter I refresh twice daily.
+I maintain a relatively large sourdough starter that I refresh twice daily.
 At each refreshment time, once in the morning and once in the evening, I have about 150-200g of ripe starter ready.
-This starter can go into a dough mix, or I can use it to make a new levain.
+This starter can be added to a dough mix, or I can use it to make a new levain.
 And while this amount of starter can cover just about all the recipes here at my site, a levain lets you scale up your preferment.
 And this can be essential if you maintain a smaller sourdough starter or your recipe requires a large preferment.

-Further, using a levain means I can maintain a smaller sourdough starter to reduce flour use, and then in one step, I can build up my preferment to cover larger recipes or make multiple recipes.
+Further, using a levain lets me maintain a smaller sourdough starter, reducing flour use, and, in one step, build up my preferment to cover larger recipes or make multiple recipes.

 2. A levain lets you change the flavor profile